Vyral/maddern-team/_posts/2020-03-12-what-can-the-keller-williams-app-do-for-you.md

 Another feature is the ability to set up a “collection” based on what type of home you’re looking for.
 For example, you can set up collections of modern houses you like, dream homes, properties for a family member, and so on.
 Also, collections are shareable.&nbsp;

 The best part is that you can set up an appointment to see a home or tell us which houses you want an appointment to see right in the app. **There are no extra phone calls, emails, or texts; you’re just a tap away from whatever you want.** Your cell phone is often the remote control of your life, and now you can enjoy real estate easily with it too.
-We can’t wait for you to check it out, it’s the best app out there to keep up with the real estate market.&nbsp;
+We can’t wait for you to check it out — it’s the best app out there to keep up with the real estate market.&nbsp;

 [Click here to download the Keller Willaims app\!](https://www.kw.com/download/KW174O5D)